schibsted/spid-tech-docs/Readme.md

 #### resources/parameters.edn

-This file maps parameters used across multiple endpoints to a cross-cutting API "concept", e.g. a page available at /concepts/<concept>, e.g.
+This file maps parameters used across multiple endpoints to a cross-cutting API concept (like pagination or sorting).
+There are available at /concepts/<concept>, e.g. /concepts/pagination
-/concepts/pagination

 #### resources/types.edn